About GreenMail

 - Again GreenMail can be used for system or unit testing an application needing to use POP3 or IMAP by responding like a standard compliant POP3 or IMAP server.
 Support for POP3S and IMAPS (SSL) is also enabled.

-- Messages can be placed directly in users mailboxes or by using SMTP.
+- Messages can be placed directly in users mailboxes, by using SMTP or preloaded from file system.

 - GreenMail ships with helper classes for sending and retrieving.
 See the javadocs for the Retriever.java class